hrr34-fec5/calendar-component/README.md

 Alternatively, you create a new file `./config/config.js` to store the credentials.
 This file has been ignored by Git for security.

-For convenience, the bundle.js has been included.
-However, if changes are made, use `npm run watch` to rebundle.

 Finally - run
+1. Run `npm run watch` to create a bundle.js file for the server to serve
-1. Start mySQL using the script `npm run db:start`
+2. Start mySQL using the script `npm run db:start`
-2. Start the server using `npm start`
+3. Start the server using `npm start`

 ## Requirements